High Altitude Trek in Nepal

 • The level of oxygen in the atmosphere is low

-• Your previous medical history might act as a predisposing factor.
+• Your previous medical history might act as a determining factor.

 Sign of High Altitude Sickness